ingar-sa/mappevurdering/Notes.md

 2. the user enters a number

 Problem with this is that it is going to be extra code, but hey, user convenience am i rite?

+Rewriting the entire way I have been using exceptions.
+I am relying heavily on my code throwing exceptions if parameters are not valid, especially the id in inventory.
+I should change it so that the caller has to have previously checked that the id exists.